ThomasWilla/PSInfluxLineConverter/README.md

 Cmdlet                       | Description
 -----------------------------| --------------------------------------------------------------------
-Get-3ParSystemMetric         | Returns a metric object for 3PAR systems.
-Get-3ParVirtualVolumeMetric  | Returns a metric object for 3PAR virtual volumes.
-Get-DatacenterMetric         | Returns a metric object for VMWare datacenters.
-Get-DatastoreClusterMetric   | Returns a metric object for VMWare datastore clusters.
-Get-DatastoreMetric          | Returns a metric object for VMWare datastores.
-Get-HostMetric               | Returns a metric object for VMWare hosts.
-Get-IsilonStoragePoolMetric  | Returns a metric object for Isilon storage pools.
-Get-ResourcePoolMetric       | Returns a metric object for VMWare resource pools.
-Get-TFSBuildMetric           | Returns a metric object for TFS builds.
-Get-VMMetric                 | Returns a metric object for VMWare virtual machines.
-Send-3ParSystemMetric        | Sends metrics via the Influx REST API for 3PAR systems.
-Send-3ParVirtualVolumeMetric | Sends metrics via the Influx REST API for 3PAR virtual volumes.
-Send-DatacenterMetric        | Sends metrics via the Influx REST API for VMWare datacenters.
-Send-DatastoreClusterMetric  | Sends metrics via the Influx REST API for VMWare datastore clusters.
-Send-DatastoreMetric         | Sends metrics via the Influx REST API for VMWare datastores.
-Send-HostMetric              | Sends metrics via the Influx REST API for VMWare hosts.
-Send-IsilonStoragePoolMetric | Sends metrics via the Influx REST API for Isilon storage pools.
-Send-ResourcePoolMetric      | Sends metrics via the Influx REST API for VMWare resource pools.
-Send-TFSBuildMetric          | Sends metrics via the Influx REST API for TFS builds.
-Send-VMMetric                | Sends metrics via the Influx REST API for VMWare virtual machines.
-Write-Influx                 | Writes to Influx via the REST API.
-Write-InfluxUDP              | Writes to Influx via UDP.
-Write-StatsD                 | Writes to Influx via a StatsD listener.
-Send-Statsd                  | Alias of Write-StatsD (for backwards compatibility).
-ConvertTo-StatsDString       | Converts a metric object output from one of the `Get-SomeMetric` cmdlets to StatsD string format.
-This is also performed automatically if a metric object is piped to `Write-StatsD`.
 ConvertTo-Metric             | Converts the specified properties of any object to a metric object, which can then be easily transmitted to Influx by piping to one of the `Write-` cmdlets.
 ConvertTo-InfluxLineString   | Convert metrics to the Influx line protocol format, output as strings.